shortdudey123/chef-salt/README.md

 (when using Chef Server).

-If you want your Salt Masters to operate across all environments, set `node['salt']['minion']['master_environment']` to `nil` for all minions.
+If you want your Salt Masters to operate across all environments, set `node['salt']['minion']['environment']` to `nil` for all minions; and set `node['salt']['master']['environment']` to `nil` for all masters.

-At the moment, you will need to [approve access](http://docs.saltstack.com/en/latest/ref/cli/salt-key.html) for any minions with the `salt-key -A` command.
-A future version of this cookbook will handle this automatically.
+The cookbook will automatically manage the key exchange between minions and masters.
+Note that once a new minion is setup, it will still be unable to communicate with the master(s) until the next Chef run on the master(s).
+The minion recipe registers the minion's public key and the master recipe then accepts any new keys that are registered with Chef.

 Using Salt
 ==========